Location Pin Icon

 The SUSTAIN 6 trial looked at the cardiovascular outcomes

-The effects of semaglutide (Ozempic, WeGovy and Rybelsus) on diabetes, hypertension, hyperlipidemia and obesity are well established- there are several emerging benefits of semaglutide that are an area of active research.
+The effects of semaglutide on diabetes, hypertension, hyperlipidemia and obesity are well established- there are several emerging benefits of semaglutide that are an area of active research.

 Fertility

-In recent years there have been a large number of case reports of women who were thought to be infertile becoming pregnant after being treated with Ozempic or semaglutide.
-The link between Ozempic and Fertility is still a topic of active research and is thought to be due to improved hormonal regulation that comes with weight loss.
-Ozempic is not used as a fertility treatment and is not recommended for pregnant or breastfeeding women.
+In recent years there have been a large number of case reports of women who were thought to be infertile becoming pregnant after being treated with semaglutide.
+The link between Semaglutide and Fertility is still a topic of active research and is thought to be due to improved hormonal regulation that comes with weight loss.
+Semaglutide is not used as a fertility treatment and is not recommended for pregnant or breastfeeding women.

 Alcohol use disorder and smoking

-In a randomized clinical trial with 48 participants, low-dose semaglutide (Ozempic 1mg) reduced the amount of alcohol consumed by patients with alcohol use disorder, and reduced cravings for alcohol and cigarettes, over 9 weeks.
-Another clinical study found reduced rates of alcohol use-related hospitalisations amongst patients being treated with Ozempic.
+In a randomised clinical trial with 48 participants, low-dose semaglutide (Ozempic 1mg) reduced the amount of alcohol consumed by patients with alcohol use disorder, and reduced cravings for alcohol and cigarettes, over 9 weeks.
+Another clinical study found reduced rates of alcohol use-related hospitalisations amongst patients being treated with Semaglutide.

 Fatty Liver (Non-Alcoholic Fatty Liver Disease)

-Semaglutide (Ozempic, WeGovy and Rybelsus) has been in clinical use for over 20 years with its side effect profile well studied in clinical trials- Side effects from Semaglutide are generally mild and subside with time, with most symptoms improving after the initial 1-2 months.
+Semaglutide has been in clinical use for over 20 years with its side effect profile well studied in clinical trials- Side effects from Semaglutide are generally mild and subside with time, with most symptoms improving after the initial 1-2 months.

 Common side effects include: